Choose your settings

 4 things you can do to avoid fraud

-1. If a family member calls you asking for money, ask them questions only they’d know the answers to, like their dad’s name or where they were born or have them talk about a specific memory between the two of you.
+2. If a family member calls you asking for money, ask them questions only they’d know the answers to or have them talk about a specific memory between the two of you.

-3. Never give your credit card number to someone you didn’t call.
-If they insist, just hang up.
+4. Never give your credit card number to someone you didn’t call.
+And never feel bad about just hanging up if anything feels off.

-4. If you think you may have been targeted by a scammer, report it to the police and to the Canadian Anti-Fraud Centre at 1-888-495-8501.
+If you think you may have been targeted by a scammer, report it to the police and to the Canadian Anti-Fraud Centre at 1-888-495-8501.
+Also inform your financial institution of the incident.

 * Names have been changed to protect the privacy of our members.